whbeers/random_input/README.md

  - [RG Keen's analysis](http://www.geofex.com/article_folders/fuzzface/fffram.htm)
  - [PedalPCB Twin Face](https://www.pedalpcb.com/product/twinface/)

-## BOM

-TODO

-## Assembly

-The effect is designed to be assembled in a similar way to other PedalPCB effects, and is compatible with their [3PDT footswitch utility PCB](https://www.pedalpcb.com/product/3pdt/).
-More detailed instructions TODO, for now refer to PedalPCB instructions... and buy thier PCBs.

 ## Versioning

 My pcb designs utilize the following versioning scheme (I'll add to this as I produce more revisions):
  - v0.0XX: A candidate design that has not yet been produced and tested.
  - v0.XX: A design that has been produced, tested, and any initial errors addressed.

-The current version of the Random Input Fuzz effect is v0.1.
+The current version of the Random Input Fuzz effect is v0.2.

 ## Name